playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaRouting.md

 @[regex-path](code/javaguide.http.routing.routes)

+And you can use regular expressions without capturing the value of the match, using the `<regex>` syntax.
+For example, `/user<s?>` will match both `/user` and `/users`.

+Note: If you use regular expressions in a route, make sure they do not contain capturing groups, as these can interfere with the extraction of values.

 ## Call to action generator method

 The last part of a route definition is the call.
 This part must define a valid call to an action method.